ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 >Note: most of this content requires additional modifications by the end user to the game in order to fully use these features.
 >
-- Added an option to enable support for APC and buzzard and all their abilities in IV and TLAD
+- Added an option to enable support for APC, buzzard, smuggler, floater, blade and all their abilities in IV and TLAD
-- Added an option to enable DSR1, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and some other episodic weapons abilities in IV, TLAD and TBoGT
+- Added an option to enable DSR1, grenade launcher, pipe bomb, sticky bomb, AA12 explosive shells, P90 vehicle check, partially parachute and all their abilities in IV, TLAD and TBoGT
 - Added an option to enable explosive rounds on annihilator, requires episodic weapons
 - Added an option to enable camera bobbing in clubs, cell phone switching, altimeter in helicopters and parachute, explosive sniper and fists cheats, requires related episodic files
 - Added an option to raise height limit for helicopters in base game and TLAD to match TBOGT
-- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters, requires episodic weapons
+- Added an option to give P90 and AA12 to SWAT and FIB and M249 to police in helicopters in IV and TLAD, requires episodic weapons
 - Added an option to disable SCO signature check, make game can use any episodic SCO on all episodes

 ### Misc